Sharada Peeth: As a temple

 By the 8th century, the temple was a site of pilgrimage, attracting devotees from as far as present-day Bengal.
 By the 11th century, it was among the most revered places of worship in the Indian subcontinent, described in Al-Biruni's chronicle of India.
 Significantly, it featured not in his description of Kashmir, but in his list of the most famous Hindu temples in the Indian subcontinent, alongside the Multan Sun Temple, the Sthaneshwar Mahadev Temple, and the Somnath temple.

 Jonaraja describes a visit by the Kashmiri Muslim sultan Zain-ul-Abidin in 1422 CE.
 The sultan visited the temple seeking a vision of the goddess, but grew angry with her because she did not appear to him in person.
 In frustration, he slept in the court of the temple, where she appeared to him in a dream.
 In the 16th century, Abu'l-Fazl ibn Mubarak, Grand vizier to the Mughal emperor Akbar, described Sharada Peeth as a "stone temple ... regarded with great veneration".
 He also described the popular belief in miracles at the shrine: "it is believed that on every eighth tithe of the bright half of the month, it begins to shake and produces the most extraordinary effect".

 Legendary origins

-Hindu legends
+Legends

 An alternative account holds that Shandilya prayed to the goddess Sharada with great devotion, and was rewarded when she appeared to him and promised to show him her real, divine form.
 She advised him to look for the Sharada forest, and his journey was filled with miraculous experiences.
 On his way, he had a vision of the god Ganesha on the eastern side of a hill.
 When he reached the Neelum river, he bathed in it and saw half his body turn golden.
 Eventually, the goddess revealed herself to him in her triple form of Sharada, Saraswati and Vagdevi, and invited him to her abode.
 As he was preparing for a ritual, he drew water from the Mahāsindhu.
 Half of this water transformed into honey, and became a stream, now known as the Madhumati stream.